Powering Possibilities Through Enterprise Development

 Agriculture and economic development

-Zebra Force General Investments (ZFGI) is a company that was started by a former Exxaro Resources employee, Dube.
-Dube recently benefitted from an enterprise development grant that will help him scale and automate his poultry business, ZFGI Monumental Chickens.
+Zebra Force General Investments (ZFGI) is a company that was started by a former Exxaro Resources employee, Thulani Dube.
+Dube recently benefited from an enterprise development grant that will help him scale and automate his poultry business, ZFGI Monumental Chickens.
 Located in Bronkhorstspruit, Dube has emerged as a highly adaptive entrepreneur who left behind a career in finance to embark on a new path in farming.
 After a commodity downturn in 2016, Exxaro Resources was forced to offer voluntary retrenchment to some of its workers and Dube was among those affected.
 Rather than face the discouraging shortage of jobs and an indefinite term of unemployment, Dube used his severance package to purchase a piece of land and set up a chicken broiler operation.

-ZFGI Monumental Chickens is the first entity that was created out of this holding company and Thulani has imitated the diversified success of his sponsor by expanding into building contracting, carried out under ZFGI Construction.
+ZFGI Monumental Chickens is the first entity that was created out of this holding company and Dube has imitated the diversified success of his sponsor by expanding into building contracting, carried out under ZFGI Construction.

 ZFGI Monumental Chickens received an R8.9 million grant for capital expenditure and infrastructure improvements that will enable the business to triple its existing annual turnover of R4 million – provided off-take agreements can be secured.